 Rule 21(b)(1) provides that the Clerk of the Court will serve all petitions filed with the Court.
 The Rule also provides that, unless otherwise provided by the Court's Rules or directed by the Court, the Clerk will serve all other papers required to be served on a party unless the original paper is filed with a certificate by a party or party's counsel that service has been made on the party to be served or the party's counsel.
 Rule 5(d) of the Federal Rules of Civil Procedure requires that all papers after the complaint must be filed with a certificate of service showing service on the opposing party or counsel.
 Amending Rule 21(b)(1) to conform with Fed.
 R. Civ.
-P. 5(d) would permit the Court to enforce service of documents by the parties, while allowing discretion to provide service by the Clerk when directed by the Court.
+P. 5(d) permits the Court to enforce service of documents by the parties, while allowing discretion to provide service by the Clerk when directed by the Court.
+Amending Rule 21(b)(1)(C) to permit a party to serve Commissioner's counsel at the office address shown in the Commissioner's motion filed in lieu of an answer aligns the Rule with common practice.

 With respect to the Court's implementation of electronic filing, questions have been raised regarding the Court's responsibility to make service of an electronically filed document on an individual or counsel who has not consented to receive electronic service and so must be served by conventional paper service, when no certificate of service is attached to the electronically filed document, and no paper copies are provided for service.
 Also, when documents are filed electronically, it is anticipated that some electronic transmissions will fail due to improper e-mail addresses or other technological issues, and there are questions as to who has the ultimate responsibility for re-serving the documents.
-Amending Rule 21(b)(1) would help effectuate the Court's previously announced policy of placing the burden on the party filing a document electronically to make service on the opposing party or counsel using conventional paper service or to re-serve a document electronically.
+Amending Rule 21(b)(1) helps effectuate the Court's previously announced policy of placing the burden on the party filing a document electronically to make service on the opposing party or counsel.

-Amending Rule 21(b)(1) would also align the Court's Rules with both the general practice among practitioners and the Court's Standing Pretrial Order, which requires that every pleading, motion, letter, or other document (with the exception of simultaneously filed briefs) submitted to the Court after a case is calendared for trial be served by the filing party on every other party and contain a certificate of service.
+Amending Rule 21(b)(1) also aligns the Court's Rules with both the general practice among practitioners and the Court's Standing Pretrial Order, which requires that every pleading, motion, letter, or other document (with the exception of simultaneously filed briefs) submitted to the Court after a case is calendared for trial be served by the filing party on every other party and contain a certificate of service.

-The Court proposes to amend Rule 21(b)(1) to require that, unless otherwise provided by the Court's Rules or directed by the Court, a party filing a paper other than a petition must make service of the paper on the opposing party and attach to the paper a certificate showing that service was made.
-Conforming changes to various Rules also are proposed, although no amendment is proposed to the requirement in Rule 151(c) that the Clerk shall serve simultaneous briefs.
+Rule 21(b)(1) is amended to require that, unless otherwise provided by the Court's Rules or directed by the Court, a party filing a paper other than a petition must make service of the paper on the opposing party and attach to the paper a certificate showing that service was made.
+Rule 21(b)(1)(C) is amended to provide that, as an alternative to serving the Commissioner's counsel at the office address shown in the Commissioner's answer, service may be made at the address shown in a motion filed in lieu of an answer.
+Conforming changes to various Rules also are adopted, although no amendment is made to the requirement in Rule 151(c) that the Clerk shall serve simultaneous briefs.